-If the expression is not copied, copyright cannot not infringed.
-Someone can't be liable if they has taken the essential idea from the copyright work, however original, and expressed the idea in their own form, or used the idea for his own purposes.
+If the expression is not copied, copyright cannot be infringed.
+Someone can't be liable if they have taken the essential idea from the copyright work, however original, and expressed the idea in their own form, or used the idea for his own purposes.
 Protection of this kind can only be obtained, if at all, under patent law or the law relating to confidential information.

-Not an infringement of a literary to take the plot of a story, or take the general idea from an artistic work.
+It is not an infringement of a literary work to take the plot of a story, or take the general idea from an artistic work.

 Copyright Myth #2: No Registration, No Protection

 It is a requirement of the Berne Convention not require any formal process to obtain copyright protection.
 There is no registration process to obtain copyright protection.

 What's more, the principle of national treatment means that infringers are liable for their infringement in every country in which the work is reproduced.

 In the age of the internet, that can be quite a number of countries.